wsjeon/SVGD/README.md

       <img src="/results/2_bayesian_classification/predictive_svgd_20.png" width="350" />
     </p>

-    -   Therefore, ensemble methods make particles to *strongly* classify samples, where as SVGD leads to draw the particles that characterize the posterior distribution.
+    -   Thus, ensemble methods make particles to *strongly* classify samples, where as SVGD leads to draw the particles that characterize the posterior distribution.